Developing Waterbird Monitoring in Kuwait

-Since February 2014, WWT Consulting and WWT’s Monitoring team have been working with the Kuwaiti Public Authority for Agriculture and Fish Resources (PAAF) to assess the importance of East Jahra Reserve and Sulaibikhat Bay for waterbirds.
+In 2014 and 2015, WWT Consulting and WWT’s Monitoring team worked with the Kuwaiti Public Authority for Agriculture and Fish Resources (PAAF) to assess the importance of East Jahra Reserve and Sulaibikhat Bay for waterbirds.
 This has provided an excellent opportunity to develop the foundations for a wider waterbird monitoring programme and to increase public engagement.
 This project is part of the Kuwait Environmental Remediation Programme (KERP) being administered by the Kuwait National Focal Point (KNFP) for the United Nations Compensation Commission.

 The two focus sites for the monitoring programme are Jahra Bay (incorporating Jahra Pools and the larger East Jahra Reserve) and Sulaibikhat Bay Marine Protected Area on Kuwait Bay, which are both recognised as Important Bird and Biodiversity Areas by BirdLife International, and both also qualify as Wetlands of International Importance under the Convention on Wetlands because they support internationally important numbers of at least one waterbird population.

 The monitoring sites: Kadma Bay and Sulaibikhat Bay within Kuwait Bay (the southwest and southern inlets, respectively, to the west of Kuwait City) and the East Jahra Reserve, which is the small body of water between Jahra and Kadma Bay.